Mariano Melgarejo: Death sentence and presidential pardon

 In 1854, Melgarejo appears for the first time on the public and political scene of Bolivia.
 At the beginning of that year, he mutinied with his troops after carrying out a military uprising in the city of Santa Cruz de la Sierra, pronouncing himself against the government of President Manuel Isidoro Belzu, but his revolt was quickly crushed by government troops, being captured and immediately taken to the city of Cochabamba to stand trial.
 During his trial, Melgarejo was tried and charged with high treason and armed uprising against the Bolivian state and was sentenced to death.

-When Melgarejo was awaiting his execution by firing squad (as befitted the military officers of that time), some ladies from the high society of Cochabamba (very close friends of his) met in person with President Belzu at the Palcio Quemado to plead for the life of the prisoner.
+When Melgarejo was awaiting his execution by firing squad (as befitted the military officers of that time), some ladies from the high society of Cochabamba (very close friends of his) met in person with President Belzu at the Palacio Quemado to plead for the life of the prisoner.
 They justified his actions of revolt and military uprising to his alcoholism.

 President Manuel Isidoro Belzu, agreeing to the request, spared the life of Melgarejo, but later, in a prophetic way, told the women of Cochabamba that "one day they would regret" asking for mercy for the life of a womanizing and drunk military officer.
 After the presidential pardon, Melgarejo was released and continued his military career in the Bolivian Army.

 Paradoxically, among the various ladies who asked for Melgarejo's life was the mother of the prestigious Bolivian poet and politician Néstor Galindo, who eleven years later in 1865, would be cruelly shot fighting in the Battle of the Cantería de Potosí against the Melgarejo government.

 Political conspiracies

 After his military revolt in 1854, Melgarejo acquired a certain notoriety and a moderate leadership among the army troops.
-The governments of presidents Jorge Córdova (1855-1857) and José María Linares (1857-1861), considered him dangerous and kept him stationed at distant locations in the borderlands, far from the main cities.
-Doing so, Córdova and Linares reigmes hoped to isolate Melgarejo and prevent him from influencing soldiers and officers with his alcoholism and immorality and, at the same time, also avoid future military uprisings.
+The governments of presidents Jorge Córdova (1855–1857) and José María Linares (1857–1861), considered him dangerous and kept him stationed at distant locations in the borderlands, far from the main cities.
+Doing so, Córdova and Linares regimes hoped to isolate Melgarejo and prevent him from influencing soldiers and officers with his alcoholism and immorality and, at the same time, also avoid future military uprisings.